alshdjv/NetflixCloneUIKit/README.md

 2) UITableView & UICollectionView
 3) UITableHeaderView.
 SnapKit packages were installed and used instead of NSLayoutConstraints
 4) UINavigationBar for HeaderView & Section titles for each tableView sections were set up.
+5) Networking.
+Fetching data from the https://www.themoviedb.org website.